cal-badminton/tourney-schedule/README.md

 git add remote origin https://github.com/cal-badminton/tourney-schedule.git
 ```

 After running `npm run deploy`, it should create a build and then try to publish to github pages.
 You are done when you see the words `Published`.
+Updates may take a couple minutes before appearing on the website.